Michał Woźniak

 Michał Woźniak (born 1 July 1999) is a Polish pair skater.

-With his current skating partner, Ioulia Chtchetinina, he is the 2025 Four National champion, the 2024 Four National silver medalist, a two-time Polish national champion (2024–25), and the 2024 CS Golden Spin of Zagreb champion.
+With former partner, Ioulia Chtchetinina, he is the 2025 Four National champion, the 2024 Four National silver medalist, a three-time Polish national champion (2024–26), and the 2024 CS Golden Spin of Zagreb champion.
+The pair also represented Poland at the 2026 Winter Olympics.

+With previous partner Anna Hernik, he is the 2022 Polish national champion.

+Earlier in his career, Woźniak competed in men's singles.
+As a singles skater, he is the 2016 Polish junior national champion and competed at two ISU Junior Grand Prix events.

 Personal life

 Woźniak was born on 1 July 1999 in Katowice, Poland.
 As of 2023, Woźniak is a law student at the University of Silesia in Katowice.
 In his free time, he enjoys reading and road cycling.

 He married Polish singles skater, Elżbieta Gabryszak, in May 2024.

 Career

 Early years and single skating career

 Woźniak began learning how to skate in 2005.
 He trained as a single skater in Poland until 2019.
 While Woźniak never competed in the senior ranks internationally, he did receive a handful of junior international assignments over the course of his singles career, including two ISU Junior Grand Prix events.
 Notably, he won the Polish Junior Championships in 2016.
 Woźniak's coach, Iwona Mydlarz-Chruścińska, attempted to convince him to switch to a paired discipline — namely ice dance given his height and musicality — for several seasons before he ultimately chose to pursue pair skating.